 You can see in this picture that these gluten free ramen noodles look just like regular ramen.
 They are curly and have a different texture from regular rice noodles.
 You really can't tell these ramen noodles are gluten free!!

-- Maitake - I added lots of vegetables to our ramen.
-If you can't find maitake, you can use shiitake or cremini mushrooms.
+• Maitake – I added lots of vegetables to our ramen.
+You can use shiitake or cremini mushrooms if you can’t find maitake.

-- Rice Wine - make sure you read the label to ensure it is gluten free.
+• Rice Wine – ensure you read the label to ensure it is gluten free.

-- Egg - Size large.
-Adding an egg is optional for those who would like more protein in their ramen.
+• Egg – Size large.
+Adding an egg is optional for those who want more protein in their ramen.

 Note that there are many types of Asian noodles you could use in this soup recipe.
 If you are considering Udon, check to be sure your Udon noodles are gluten free!

 Cook your ramen noodles according to package directions.
-Each brand has a different cooking time, so it is best to follow the directions of the package you will be using.
+Each brand has a different cooking time, so it is best to follow the directions of the package you will use.

-HINT: I highly recommend a cold water rinse after the noodles are done boiling.
-This helps wash the rice starch off the noodles and prevents the noodles from sticking together.
+HINT: I highly recommend a cold water rinse after boiling the noodles.
+This helps wash the rice starch off the noodles and prevents them noodles from sticking together.

 Step 1: Grab a cutting board and wash your vegetables.
 Chop up the peppers and other vegetables.

 Step 3: Sauté the maitake mushrooms.
 Make sure to break them apart as they cook.
-If you can't find maitake mushrooms, feel free to use shiitake or another Asian mushroom.
+If you can’t find maitake mushrooms, use shiitake or another Asian mushroom.

 Step 5: Arrange all of your ramen ingredients in the bowl and pour the broth on top.
 Enjoy!
 Top with a fried egg if you are including one.